 Urban Maple Syrup Harvesting

-Legal disclaimer: I’m not sure what the legal ramifications are for harvesting Maple Sap from city property, but I can assure you that the taste ramifications are tremendous.
+Legal disclaimer: I’m not sure what the legal ramifications are for harvesting Maple Sap from city property, they could get sticky.
+The taste ramifications however are tremendous.

-With absolutely no idea what I was doing I spent a few minutes poking around on Google.
-I didn’t not one to buy a bunch of fancy equipment, so once I got a grasp of the basic concept, I rode my moose down to Canadian Tire and picked up a few 3/16” brass nipples and some rubber tubing.
-There’s lots of other technical blah blah blah that is important to read up on, but it’s pretty simple stuff.
+There’s lots of technical blah blah blah that is important to read up on, but it’s pretty simple stuff.
 Overnight we ended up with 5 gallons of Maple sap from just one tree.
-This is how you do it:

 Step 1: On the south facing side of a tree drill a 3/16” hole 1.5” into the Maple tree, 2 feet above the ground.
 Drill the hole at a slightly upwards angle so the sap can drip down.
 Don’t drill more than two holes in a tree.
 While 1 or 2 holes are perfectly safe, drilling more can cause excess stress and damage to the tree.